babylonhealth/ios-playbook/Style-guide/README.md

 This style guide is based on the [official raywenderlich.com Swift style guide](https://github.com/raywenderlich/swift-style-guide) but departs from it in several ways, to better accommodate the needs of our team.
 We would like to thank [Ray and his team](https://www.raywenderlich.com), and all of those who contributed to their style guide, for creating it in the first place.

-Our primary goals, like theirs, are clarity, consistency, and brevity but also to achieve a sufficiently stable style guide to configure a linter from.
+Our primary goals, like theirs, are **clarity**, **consistency**, and **brevity** but also to achieve a sufficiently stable style guide to configure a linter from.
 Nonetheless, it's a living document that will evolve as our needs change, as well as alongside the Swift language.

 ### Fixing Typos